Picovoice/porcupine/README.md

 This [demo application](/demo/python) allows testing Porcupine using computer's microphone.
 It opens an input audio stream, monitors it using Porcupine's library, and logs the detection events into the console.
 Below is an example of running the demo for hotword **Alexa** from the command line.
-Replace `${SYSTEM}` with the name of the operating system on your machine (e.g. linux or mac).
+Replace `${SYSTEM}` with the name of the operating system on your machine (e.g. linux, mac, windows, or raspberry-pi).

 ```bash
 python demo/python/porcupine_demo.py --keyword_file_paths resources/keyword_files/alexa_${SYSTEM}.ppn